-Linguistic note: Following the normal pattern for relatively new terms, the prefix 'pre' is attached via a hyphen, resulting in pre-novitiate.
-At some stage, the hyphen could disappear, resulting in a single word: prenovitiate. → "postnoviziato" "noviziato" "tirocinio"
+Linguistic note: Following the normal pattern for relatively new terms, the prefix 'pre' used to be attached via a hyphen, resulting in pre-novitiate.
+In the 2024 Ratio, the hyphen has disappeared, resulting in a single word: prenovitiate. → "postnoviziato" "noviziato" "tirocinio"